infoqualitylab/Tagger_Evaluation/Scripts/README.md

 Sub-step 2: For articles not matched by the ECitMatch API, we used the ESearch API because it returns a list of PMIDs as results of a single text query.
 Input was the title, the first author and the publication year.
 The Python script **"Step3.2_Get_PMIDs_ESearchAPI.ipynb"** was used to run ESearch API in order to get PMIDs of the included articles that were unsuccessfully matched PMIDs in the first sub-step.

+Sub-step 3: For each of articles that have PMIDs returned by the API, we compared its title and  abstract collected from the original Cochrane Review against the PubMed API.
+This resulted in two lists: a list of articles that had a PMID mapping error(which we excluded); and a list of articles that have PMID matches.
+The later one is used as input of the RCT Tagger to get RCT prediction scores.The Python script **"Step3.3_PMIDs_Mapping_Errors_Checking.ipynb"** was used to collect titles/abstracts of the articles from PubMed database and compared with those from the original Cochrane Reviews.

 #### Step 4: Get RCT Tagger’s Predictions
 We ran the RCT Tagger on the PMIDs retrieved in step 3.

 #### Step 5: Error analysis
+We conducted an error analysis on the articles that given low scores by the RCT Tagger.

-We conducted an error analysis on the articles that were not processed by the RCT Tagger.
-The Python script **Step5_Metadata_Analysis_of_Low_Scored_Articles.ipynb** was used to collect metadata of the articles given low scores by the RCT Tagger, including: their PubMed publication type, title, authors.
+Sub-step 5.1.: We conducted error analysis of 44 articles that were given low scores by the RCT Tagger but marked with "Randomized Controlled Trial" publication type on PubMed.
+The Python script **Step5.1_Metadata_Analysis_of_Low_Scored_Articles.ipynb** was used to collect metadata of the articles given low scores by the RCT Tagger, including: their PubMed publication type, title, authors.
 We also manually collected their full-texts to do the error analysis.

+Sub-step 5.2.: We conducted error analysis of 254 articles that were given low scores by the RCT Tagger without "Randomized Controlled Trial" publication type on PubMed.
+The Python script **Step5.2_Primary_Secondary_Studies_Analysis_Low_Scores_Articles.ipynb** was used to collect information about included studies in which the articles come from, including: characteristics of the included studies, whether the study is primary or secondary.